Recommendations & Conclusions

 We recommend that the Department of Health and Social Care (DHSC) reviews the current funding arrangements for phage translational research and identifies what are the bottlenecks for such research.
 A review should consider what specific assistance phage translational research requires to increase the prospects of success for funding bids.
 It …

-Government response.
 The government explains that NIHR does not ringfence funding and awards depend on application quality, noting few past applications for phage research.
-It states that NIHR and DHSC are exploring approaches with UKRI to improve phage research capacity, but does …
+It states that NIHR and DHSC are exploring approaches with UKRI to improve phage research capacity, but does not commit to a specific …

 Department for Science, Innovation and Technology